December 18, 2021

 How do I receive my FAFSA money?

-Once you’re accepted to a specific college, and you’ve decided to attend, you can accept your financial aid through the financial award letter they provide.
+Once you’re accepted to a specific college and have decided to attend, you can accept your financial aid through the financial award letter they provide.

-Then, that school will apply any student loan and grant money that you receive to your tuition, room and board for residence, and fees.
+That school will then apply any student loan and grant money you receive to your tuition, room and board for residence, and fees.

-If you’ve got any funds from grants or scholarships left over after that, the school will provide it to you.
-You can choose how to receive that money, and then use it for any other school expenses.
+If you’ve got any funds from grants or scholarships left over after that, the school will provide them to you.
+You can choose how to receive that money and use it for other school expenses.

 To find out the specifics for your college, it’s best to contact their financial aid office directly.
 Your school’s website should have either a phone number or email address that you can contact them at.